thommiano/neural-doodle/README.rst

 Image Analogy
 -------------

-The algorithm is built for style transfer, but can also generate image analogies that we call a ``#NeuralDoodle``.
+The algorithm is built for style transfer, but can also generate image analogies that we call a ``#NeuralDoodle``; use the hashtag if you post your images!
 Example files are included in the ``#/samples/`` folder.
 Execute with these commands:

 .. code:: bash

     # Synthesize a coastline as if painted by Monet.
 This uses "*_sem.png" masks for both images.
-    python3 doodle.py --device=cpu --style samples/Monet.jpg --output samples/Coastline.jpg
+    python3 doodle.py --device=cpu --style samples/Monet.jpg --output samples/Coastline.png

     # Generate a scene around a lake in the style of a Renoir painting.
-    python3 doodle.py --device=gpu0 --style samples/Renoir.jpg --output samples/Landscape.jpg
+    python3 doodle.py --device=gpu0 --style samples/Renoir.jpg --output samples/Landscape.png

 Note the ``--device`` argument that lets you specify which GPU or CPU to use.
 The default is to use ``cpu``, if you have NVIDIA card setup with CUDA/CUDNN already try ``gpu0``.